dengsgo/go-decorator/README.md

 ## Usage

+`decorator` is `go`'s compilation chaining tool, which relies on the `go` command to invoke it and compile the code.

 Simply add the `-toolexec decorator` parameter to the `go build` command.

 If you usually use `go build`, now all you need to do is add the toolchain parameter to become `go build -toolexec decorator`.
 Everything else is the same as before, no changes need to be made!